-Sir Winston Leonard Spencer-Churchill, (30 November 1874 – 24 January 1965) was a British statesman, army officer, and writer.
-He served as Prime Minister of the United Kingdom from 1940 to 1945 and again from 1951 to 1955.
-As a Member of Parliament (MP), he represented five constituencies over the course of his career.
-As Prime Minister, Churchill led Britain to victory during the Second World War.
-He led the Conservative Party for fifteen years from 1940 to 1955.
+Sir Winston Leonard Spencer-Churchill (30 November 1874 – 24 January 1965) was a British politician, army officer, and writer, who served as Prime Minister of the United Kingdom from 1940 to 1945 and again from 1951 to 1955.
+As a Member of Parliament (MP), he represented five constituencies during his career.
+As Prime Minister, Churchill oversaw British victory in the Second World War.
+Ideologically an economic liberal and British imperialist, he was a member of the Liberal Party from 1904 to 1924 before joining the Conservative Party, which he led from 1940 to 1955.

-Churchill was born into an aristocratic family, the son of an English politician and American socialite.
+Born in Oxfordshire to an aristocratic family, Churchill was the son of an English politician and an American socialite.
 Joining the British Army, he saw action in British India, the Anglo–Sudan War, and the Second Boer War, gaining fame as a war correspondent and writing books about his campaigns.
-Moving into politics, before the First World War, he served as President of the Board of Trade, Home Secretary, and First Lord of the Admiralty as part of Asquith's Liberal government.
-During the war, Churchill departed from government following the disastrous Gallipoli Campaign.
+Elected an MP in 1900, initially as a Conservative, he defected to the Liberals in 1904.
+In H. H. Asquith's Liberal government, Churchill served as President of the Board of Trade, Home Secretary, and First Lord of the Admiralty.
+During the First World War, he oversaw the Gallipoli Campaign; after it proved a disaster, he resigned from government.
 He briefly resumed active army service on the Western Front as a battalion commander in the Royal Scots Fusiliers.
-He returned to government under Lloyd George as Minister of Munitions, Secretary of State for War, Secretary of State for Air, then Secretary of State for the Colonies.
-After two years out of Parliament, he served as Chancellor of the Exchequer in Baldwin's Conservative government of 1924–1929, controversially returning the pound sterling in 1925 to the gold standard at its pre-war parity, a move widely seen as creating deflationary pressure on the UK economy.
+Rejoining the Conservatives, he returned to government under David Lloyd George as Minister of Munitions, Secretary of State for War, Secretary of State for Air, then Secretary of State for the Colonies.
+After two years out of Parliament, he served as Chancellor of the Exchequer in Stanley Baldwin's Conservative government, returning the pound sterling in 1925 to the gold standard at its pre-war parity, a move widely seen as creating deflationary pressure on the UK economy.

-Out of office during the 1930s, Churchill took the lead in warning about Nazi Germany and in campaigning for rearmament.
-At the outbreak of the Second World War, he was again appointed First Lord of the Admiralty.
-Following Neville Chamberlain's resignation in May 1940, Churchill became Prime Minister.
-His speeches and radio broadcasts helped inspire British resistance, especially during the difficult days of 1940–41 when the British Commonwealth and Empire stood almost alone in its active opposition to Adolf Hitler.
-He led Britain as Prime Minister until after the German surrender in 1945.
-After the Conservative Party's defeat in the 1945 general election, he became Leader of the Opposition to the Labour Government.
-He publicly warned of an "Iron Curtain" of Soviet influence in Europe and promoted European unity.
-He was re-elected Prime Minister in the 1951 election.
-His second term was preoccupied by foreign affairs, including the Malayan Emergency, Mau Mau Uprising, Korean War, and a UK-backed Iranian coup.
-Domestically his government laid great emphasis on house-building.
-Churchill suffered a serious stroke in 1953 and retired as Prime Minister in 1955, although he remained an MP until 1964.
-Upon his death, he was given a state funeral.
+Out of office during the 1930s, Churchill took the lead in calling for British rearmament to counter the growing threat from Nazi Germany.
+At the outbreak of the Second World War, he was re-appointed First Lord of the Admiralty.
+Following Prime Minister Neville Chamberlain's resignation in 1940, Churchill replaced him.
+Churchill oversaw British involvement in the Allied war effort, resulting in victory in 1945.
+After the Conservative's defeat in the 1945 general election, he became Leader of the Opposition.
+Amid the developing Cold War with the Soviet Union, he publicly warned of an "iron curtain" of Soviet influence in Europe and promoted European unity.
+He was re-elected prime minister in the 1951 election.
+His second term was preoccupied with foreign affairs, including the Malayan Emergency, Mau Mau Uprising, Korean War and a UK-backed Iranian coup.
+Domestically his government emphasised house-building and developed an atomic bomb.
+In declining health, Churchill resigned as prime minister in 1955, although remained an MP until 1964.
+Upon his death in 1965, he was given a state funeral.